-This edition of Social Security Programs Throughout the World marks a significant break with previous editions.
-It now comprises four separate volumes-Europe, Asia and the Pacific, Africa, and the Americasthat will be published on a rolling basis between September 2002 and March 2004.
-The combined findings of this report highlight the principal features of social security programs throughout the world.
-This guide serves as an overview of programs in all four regions.
+This third issue in the current four-volume series of Social Security Programs Throughout the World reports on the countries of Africa.
+The combined findings of this series, which also includes volumes on Europe, Asia and the Pacific, and the Americas, are published at 6-month intervals over a 2-year period.
+Each volume highlights features of social security programs in the particular region.

+This guide serves as an overview of programs in all regions.
 A few political jurisdictions have been excluded because they have no social security system or have issued no information regarding their social security legislation.
+In the absence of recent information, national programs reported in previous volumes may also be excluded.
+The summary for Somalia was previously omitted in the 2003 volume and has similarly been omitted from this volume for that reason.

-In this volume on Africa, the data reported are based on laws and regulations in force at the beginning of 2003 or on the last date for which information has been received.1 Information for each country on types of social security programs, types of mandatory systems for retirement income, contribution rates, and demographic and other statistics related to social security is shown in Tables 1-4 beginning on page 16.
+In this volume on Africa, the data reported are based on laws and regulations in force in January 2005 or on the last date for which information has been received.

+Information for each country on types of social security programs, types of mandatory systems for retirement income, contribution rates, and demographic and other statistics related to social security is shown in Tables 1-4 beginning on page 16.